-From choosing the correct support channel, to using online resources to get out of the way, to empowering teams to keep customer happiness a priority, understanding how to properly conduct online support is paramount to creating an amazing customer experience.
+From choosing the correct support channels, to using online resources to get out of the way, to empowering teams to keep customer happiness a priority, understanding how to properly conduct online support is paramount to creating an amazing customer experience.

 One of the most important things to consider when it comes to online customer service is finding what your customers typically need from your support team.

+It’s easier to succeed by placing emphasis on the support channels where your customers actually need you.
 Email support is still the most popular in many instances, but considering the needs of your customers takes priority over anything else.

 The idea of “content as customer service” is one that many businesses can benefit from.

 When you’re providing a ton of valuable content to new visitors and prospective customers, you begin the chain of Know, Like, Trust, turning random visitors into long-term customers.

 Are you solving customer headaches with content?

 4. Respect your customers’ time